mariosn-phys/dns-matlab-gpu/README.md

 dt | time step,
 a  | Fundamental Wavenumber in x, b  | Fundamental Wavenumber in z,
-N  | An odd number of grid points in y (chebyshev),
+N  | An odd number of grid points in y (Chebyshev),
 NX | An even number of grid points in x,
 MZ | An even number of grid points in z